Presidency of Martin Van Buren

-The presidency of Martin Van Buren began on March 4, 1837, when Martin Van Buren was inaugurated as President of the United States, and ended on March 4, 1841.
-Van Buren, the incumbent vice president and chosen successor of President Andrew Jackson, took office as the eighth United States president after defeating multiple Whig Party candidates in the 1836 presidential election.
-A member of the Democratic Party, Van Buren's presidency ended following his defeat by Whig candidate William Henry Harrison in the 1840 presidential election.
+Martin Van Buren's tenure as the eighth president of the United States began on March 4, 1837, and ended on March 4, 1841.
+Van Buren, a Democrat and vice president under Andrew Jackson, took office after defeating multiple Whig Party candidates in the 1836 presidential election.
+Van Buren's presidency ended following his defeat by Whig candidate William Henry Harrison in the 1840 presidential election.

 The central issue facing President Van Buren was the Panic of 1837, a sustained economic downturn that began just weeks into his presidency.
 Van Buren opposed any direct federal government intervention and cut back federal spending to maintain a balanced budget.
 He also presided over the establishment of the independent treasury system, a series of government vaults that replaced banks as the repository of federal funds.
 Van Buren continued the Indian removal policies of the Jackson administration, as thousands of Native Americans were resettled west of the Mississippi River during his presidency.
 He sought to avoid major tensions over slavery, rejecting the possibility of annexing Texas and appealing the case of United States v.
 The Amistad to the Supreme Court.
 In foreign affairs, Van Buren avoided war with Britain despite several incidents, including the bloodless Aroostook War and the Caroline Affair.

-Van Buren's inability to deal effectively with the economic crisis, combined with the growing political strength of the opposition Whigs, led to his defeat in the 1840 presidential election.
-His four-year presidency was marked as much by failure and criticism as by success and popular acclaim, and his presidency is considered average, at best, by historians.
+Van Buren's inability to deal effectively with the economic depression, combined with the growing political strength of the opposition Whigs, led to his defeat in the 1840 presidential election.
+His presidency was marked as much by failure and criticism as by success and popular acclaim, and is often ranked as average or below-average by historians.
 His most lasting achievement was as a political organizer who built the modern Democratic Party and guided it to dominance in the new Second Party System.